 The Maritime Labour Convention, 2006 (the "MLC") establishes comprehensive minimum requirements for working conditions of seafarers including, among other things, conditions of employment, hours of work and rest, grievance and complaints procedures, accommodations, recreational facilities, food and catering, health protection, medical care, welfare, and social security protection.
 The MLC defines seafarer to include all persons engaged in work on a vessel in addition to the vessel's crew.
 Under this MLC definition, the Company may be responsible for proving that customer and contractor personnel aboard its vessels have contracts of employment that comply with the MLC requirements.
 The Company could also be potentially responsible for salaries and/or benefits of third parties that may board one of its vessels.
 The MLC requires certain vessels that engage in international trade to maintain a valid Maritime Labour Certificate issued by their flag administration.
 Although the U.S. is not a party to the MLC, U.S.-flag vessels operating internationally must comply with the MLC when visiting a port in a country that is a party to the MLC.
-As part of its safety management system ("SMS"), the Company maintains a fleetwide plan designed to comply with the MLC to the extent applicable to its vessels.
+As part of its vessels.